smollahlab/NeTOIF/README.md

-NetOIF
+NeTOIF
 =====

-This repository implements the NetOIF for time-series omics data imputation and forecasting.
+This repository implements the NeTOIF for time-series omics data imputation and forecasting.

 ## Data